tudelft/UnifiedOptitrackClients/README.md

     void add_extra_po(boost::program_options::options_description &desc)
     void parse_extra_po(const boost::program_options::variables_map &vm)
 Afterward, the client needs to be added to the `CMakeList.txt` file and added to the main executable `main.cpp` using compile options.
-A simple example of how to do this is the `DebugClient` defined in `clients/debug_client.hpp`.
+A simple example of how to do this is the `ConsoleClient` defined in `clients/console_client.hpp`.